jfsfranco/Tv/README.md

 # Tv API Application

 This application has 2 main funtionalities:
-- Process csv files to storage data
+- Process csv files to store data
-- Request information about external sources
+- Request information from an external API

 ## Architecture